bangle-io/bangle-io-help/docs/getting started.md

 :bulb:_We recommend that you store the notes in your computer to fully take advantage of all the features._

-If you selected `Your computer`, you will be shown a directory picker.
-If you already have Markdown notes open the directory containing them or create a new directory that Bangle will use to save your notes.
+- Next you will be shown a directory picker.
+- If you already have Markdown notes select that folder.
+- Or create a new directory that Bangle will use to save your notes.

 :bulb:_Pick a directory in a memorable location like Desktop, Documents etc._

-:warning: _Don't forget to backup before opening your data.
-If you are in hurry simply copy and paste all your notes to another location to create a backup._

 ### Creating a note